Tutorial

 For applications to physics, another class of random variables is often considered called “settings”.
 These correspond to observable variables on whose outcome we condition in order to obtain the observed data.
 For example, this might correspond to measuring one property of a system versus another in an experiment.
 Furthermore, in physics we also have sources generating quantum correlations.
 These are modeled through the presence of quantum unobservable variables, which represent quantum systems.
 Arrows going into a quantum node represent controlling the corresponding quantum system.
 Arrows going out of the quantum node represent the children of the quantum node generating statistics by measuring the quantum system.

-As an example, let us consider the quantum tripartite line, or “quantum bilocality scenario” [3], which corresponds to the scenario where three space-like separated parties (\(A\), \(B\) and \(C\)) measure two quantum systems \(\rho_{AB}\), \(\rho_{BC}\) that never interacted in the past.
-The subindex of the quantum states indicates which parties have access to and can measure that state.
-This is a simple scenario where entanglement swapping [4] can be performed, which is at the heart of the quantum teleportation protocol [5].
+As an example, let us consider the tripartite line, or “bilocality scenario” [3], which corresponds to the scenario where three space-like separated parties (\(A\), \(B\) and \(C\)) measure two physical systems \(\rho_{AB}\), \(\rho_{BC}\) that never interacted in the past.
+The subindex of the systems indicates which parties have access to and can measure that state.
+This is a simple scenario where, for instance, entanglement swapping [4] can be performed, which is at the heart of the quantum teleportation protocol [5].
 The corresponding DAG is:

 Creating an instance of InflationProblem